vatsalmandalia/quick-portfolio/index.md

 Sales analysis of retail stores in USA is done for 2020 in a dashboard created using Tableau.
 <img src="images/2020 Retail Sales Dashboard.png?raw=true"/>

+Relevant KPIs have been highlighted, correct charts are used to show the trends and patterns and filter on date is applied to give a flexibility to explore deeply into the data.

+---

 ### 2. Categorise countries using socio-economic factors for deciding recipients of USD10 million financial aid from HELP organization
 [View on Github](/https://github.com/vatsalmandalia/Country-Data-Kmeans-Clustering.git)